Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Introduction

-While a deterministic, continuous-in-time-and-space framework may be very difficult to validate and compare with real world data, it is sometimes possible, see \cite{Moorcroft2,Ranc2020,NathanRanc2020} for example.
-However, even when these models cannot be fully integrated with real world data, they still offer meaningful qualitative insights into outcomes in space use, as well as possible predictive power in the mechanisms included.
-This point is of particular importance in the area of movement ecology since we cannot (easily) directly observe what is happening in the brain of an organism.
-Even in cases where we \textit{can} observe certain brain functions or some other proxy \cite{Teitelbaum2016,Toledo2020,Fenton2020}, it is a more difficult challenge still to make the connection between these observations and the explicit behaviours of the organism.
-Instead, we can only make inferences on particular mechanisms of decision making based on the observed outcomes of the movements themselves.
-Hence, the validity of a proposed model or mechanism may at best correspond to its ability to accurately predict more general, qualitative trends in animal space use as observed in the available real world data.
+While a deterministic, continuous-in-time-and-space framework may be very difficult to validate and compare with {empirical} data, it is sometimes possible, see \cite{Moorcroft2,Ranc2020,NathanRanc2020, Ellison2020}. {Nevertheless}, even when these models cannot be fully integrated with empirical data, they still offer meaningful qualitative insights, as well as predictive power in the mechanisms {considered}.
+This is of particular importance in the area of {cognitive} movement ecology {as} we cannot (easily) directly observe what is happening in the brain of an organism.
+Even in cases where we \textit{can} observe certain brain functions or some other proxy \cite{Teitelbaum2016,Toledo2020,Fenton2020}, it is a more difficult challenge still to make the connection between these observations and the explicit behaviours of the organism. {At least one notable exception is the discovery of \text{place} and \textit{grid} cells \cite{Moser2015}, which are types of neurons that have been shown to be directly connected to external stimuli, such as landmarks or olfactory stimuli. {T}his provides a viable mechanism by which \textit{cognitive mapping} can occur (see Section \ref{sec:implicitmemory}).} {In most cases, though}, we can only make inferences on particular mechanisms of decision making based on the observed outcomes of the movements themselves.
+Hence, the validity of a proposed model or mechanism may at best correspond to its ability to accurately predict more general, qualitative trends in animal space use as observed in the available {empirical} data.
 While such comparisons may be lacking in precision, they can still provide meaningful insights and yield substantial motivation for future directions of research.